Go back to Richel Bilderbeek's homepage.

 }

-Blimey, none of these compiles!
+Blimey, none of these compile!
 This is because a Zoo holds non-const Animals inside its boost::shared_ptrs.
 Because of this it is impossible to return a reference of const Animals back!
 How can we solve this?

 The solution is...